nvdn99/mwproject2/README.md

 To retrieve the car list, make a GET request to http://localhost:3001/api/v1/cars.

-To add a new car, make a POST request to http://localhost:3001/api/v1/cars with JSON data.
+To add a new car, make a POST request to http://localhost:3001/api/v1/cars with JSON data.# mwproject2